 So, if you’re willing to invest in one of these then don’t expect it to replace your larger daypacks.

-Secondly, we found the whole process of refilling the reservoir a bit overcomplicated; especially trying to put get it back into the pack without it slouching to the bottom.
+Secondly, we found the whole process of refilling the reservoir a bit over-complicated, especially trying to get it back into the pack without it slouching to the bottom.

 We figured it out with a bit of effort, though, so it wasn’t that serious.

-As we’ve already made pretty clear, we think the small capacity is both a bit of a pro and a con for the CamelBak M.U.L.E.; its smaller design makes it better than other packs for high-octane activities, but then it also means it can’t be used for a large variety of more time consuming activities.
+As we’ve already made pretty clear, we think the small capacity is both a bit of a pro and a con for the CamelBak M.U.L.E. hydration daypack.
+Its smaller design makes it better than other packs for high-octane activities, but then it also means it can’t be used for a large variety of more time consuming activities.

 As for the weight of the M.U.L.E., it’s pretty average at 595g when empty.
 It’s heavier than a lot of other small daypacks, but then it offers more comfort and functionality than those packs.
 It’s definitely light and small enough to not worry you when you’re out on the trails, especially since you won’t be able to pack it too heavy with that small capacity.